Victorian architecture: Ireland

 Georgian architecture is more prominent in Ireland than Victorian architecture.
 The cities of Dublin, Limerick, and Cork are famously dominated by Georgian squares and terraces.
-Though Victorian architecture flourished in certain quarters.
-Particularly around Dublin's Wicklow Street and Upper Baggot Street and in the suburbs of Phibsboro, Glasnevin, Rathmines, Ranelagh, Rathgar, Rathfarnham, and Terenure.
+However, Victorian architecture flourished in certain quarters, particularly around Dublin's Wicklow Street and Upper Baggot Street, and in the suburbs of Phibsboro, Glasnevin, Rathmines, Ranelagh, Rathgar, Rathfarnham, and Terenure.
 The colourful Italianate buildings of Cobh are excellent examples of the regional Victorian style in Ireland.
 Further examples of Victorian architecture in the country include Dublin's George's Street Arcade, the Royal City of Dublin Hospital on Baggot Street and the Royal Victoria Eye and Ear Hospital on Adelaide Road.